Wow Jacob, I was really glad to get your call, thanks! I really appreciate your extra effort. I wish all my service providers were like you.

 There are two types of magnetic stripe cards:

-Requirements: In order to use magnetic stripe cards, you will need an ID card printer that is capable of magnetic stripe encoding and mid-level or fully-featured ID software.
+Requirements: In order to use magnetic stripe cards, you will need an encoding ID card printer and mid-level or fully-featured ID software.

 Similar to a magnetic stripe card, data is stored within the smart card components.
 A smart card offers added functionality and can hold up to 100 times more data than a magnetic stripe.
 It can be reconfigured to add, erase, or edit hosted data.
 Smart cards can be categorized into two categories:

 Note: Proximity cards are similar to contactless smart cards, but there are important differences.
 Proximity cards come pre-programmed, so do not need to be encoded.
 Some printers can read/verify data that has been written to a proximity card, but data on most* proximity cards cannot be added, erased, or edited.

 Requirements: In order to use a contact or contactless smart card, you'll need a smart card encoding printer and fully-featured ID software.
 When ordering the printer, you'll need to specify whether you require contact or contactless encoding.

 *Some cards, such as iClass cards, include non-editable, pre-programmed proximity data and a smart chip for encoding your own data.